wdanilo/haskell-logger/README.md

 ```

 That's it.
 There is no more code for it.
 After creating such new datatype you can create a pretty printing instance for it and use it just like all other data even in the formatter builder!
 But how the data is being registered?
-Let's look how the 'debug' function is defined in the 'Simple' library:
+Let's look how the `debug` function is defined in the `Simple` library:

 ```haskell
 debug = log empty Debug
 ```

-The 'log' function is a very generic one and allows creating almost any logging functionality.
-If for example we would love to add a new data provider 'Foo' registering an 'Int', we can do this simply by:
+The `log` function is a very generic one and allows creating almost any logging functionality.
+If for example we would love to add a new data provider `Foo` registering an `Int`, we can do this simply by:

 ```haskell
 data Foo = Foo deriving (Show)